sg-812/crud_ts_students/README.md

 outDir is used for deploying purpose, when you will run the command npm run dev, it will create a dist folder]

 util is used for common functions.

+Work flow:

+server-> Routes -> Controller -> Repository

+For database configuration config folder in app

+For datatype setup  Interface folder

+For common functions utlis of helper